 Environmental Health and Safety shall be responsible for:

-- Alerting the Environmental Consultant when the installation/renovation of an emergency generator is proposed.
+- Alerting the Environmental Consultant when the installation/renovation of an emergency generator is proposed by the University or Medical Center's project managers.

 Environmental Consultant (Mostardi Platt) shall be responsible for: